 Step one in your “how to create a wedding website” quest is to find a custom design that works with your wedding’s theme and style.
 Are you modern or classic?
 Romantic and vintage, or fun and funky.
 WeddingWire will help you find the wedding website template that best speaks to your color scheme and style.
 And if you’re looking to create a website that’s totally “you,” you can feature one of your engagement photos or a favorite snapshot as your website backdrop!

-To keep things consistent, it’s a good idea to match your wedding website to your color scheme.
+To keep things consistent, it’s a good idea to match your website to your color scheme and wedding theme.
 After you’ve selected a wedding website design, you can customize the colors to fit your palette.
 You can even change the fonts and website layout to make your site even more personalized.
+A little customization goes a long way!

 Start with the basics.

-When figuring out how to create a wedding website, you may think that you need to have all of your wedding info and details set in stone in order to get started.
+When figuring out how to create a wedding website, you may think that you need to have all of your big-day info and details set in stone in order to get started.
 Not true.
-All you really need to know to make a wedding website is your wedding date and the location.
-Create a save-the-date page where you welcome your guests to your website, share the basic information on your wedding, and let everyone know that more details are coming soon.
+All you really need to know to create a wedding website is your wedding date and the location.
+Add a save-the-date page where you welcome your guests to your website, share the basic information on your wedding, and let everyone know that more details are coming soon as your wedding planning kicks into high gear.
+For a fun touch, you can include a wedding date countdown so your guests can actually count the minutes until your special day.

 Add more information.